-As we observe the ruptures in the socio-economic fabrics of the world unfold during the Covid-19 pandemic; we also see the accelerated incorporation and consolidation of the Fourth Industrial Revolution (IR4.0 or Industry 4.0) technologies in organisational operations, work settings, product/service deliveries and our everyday life.
-Pandemic control measures have demanded more extensive use of the Internet, digitisation, automation, and the interoperability of these technologies.
-The use of these interoperable technologies for Covid-19 contact tracing, working from home, online learning and online shopping is becoming a norm.
+As we observe the ruptures in the socioeconomic fabrics of the world unfold during the COVID-19 pandemic; we also see the accelerated incorporation and consolidation of the Fourth Industrial Revolution (IR4.0 or Industry 4.0) technologies in organisational operations, work settings, product/service deliveries and our everyday life.
+Pandemic control measures have demanded more extensive use of the internet, digitisation, automation and interoperability.
+The use of these interoperable technologies for COVID-19 contact tracing, working from home, online learning and online shopping is becoming a norm.
 While some of the pandemic control measures may be passing in the short run as more people are vaccinated; in the long run, the evidence of the workability and cost-effectiveness of IR4.0 technologies will motivate companies to enhance their incorporation into respective organisational and operational designs and making a shift towards people-less organisations (Lee 2020).